cake-contrib/Cake.Bower/README.md

 Cake.Bower currently supports the following bower commands:

 * ```bower install```
+* ```bower cache```

 Bower is officially deprecated, however my current build workflow requires it so I created the plugin to support that workflow.
-I've attempted to add other features to support other workflows.
+Other commands will get added as and when I get time, but pull requests are welcome.

+## Thanks
+Big thanks to everyone who has worked on Cake - it's a great tool The Cake.Yarn repo provided me with the template for getting started with this, so a big thanks to them or I'd still be scratching my head.